Sharath44665/aws-dev-docs/s003_aws_dev/README.md

 >
 >- When you receive a message with a message group ID, no more messages for the same message group ID are returned unless you delete the message or it becomes visible.

+For most standard queues (depending on queue traffic and message backlog), there can be a maximum of approximately 120,000 in flight messages (received from a queue by a consumer, but not yet deleted from the queue).
+If you reach this quota while using short polling, Amazon SQS returns the OverLimit error message.
+If you use long polling, Amazon SQS returns no error messages.
+To avoid reaching the quota, you should delete messages from the queue after they're processed.
+You can also increase the number of queues you use to process your messages.

+> !
+Important
+>
+> When working with FIFO queues, DeleteMessage operations will fail if the request is received outside of the visibility timeout window.
+If the visibility timeout is 0 seconds, the message must be deleted within the same millisecond it was sent, or it is considered abandoned.
+This can cause Amazon SQS to include duplicate messages in the same response to a `ReceiveMessage` operation if the `MaxNumberOfMessages` parameter is greater than 1.

+### Setting the visibility timeout

+The visibility timeout begins when Amazon SQS returns a message.
+During this time, the consumer processes and deletes the message.
+However, if the consumer fails before deleting the message and your system doesn't call the `DeleteMessage` action for that message before the visibility timeout expires, the message becomes visible to other consumers and the message is received again.
+If a message must be received only once, your consumer should delete it within the duration of the visibility timeout.

+Every Amazon SQS queue has the default visibility timeout setting of 30 seconds.
+You can change this setting for the entire queue.
+Typically, you should set the visibility timeout to the maximum time that it takes your application to process and delete a message from the queue.
+When receiving messages, you can also set a special visibility timeout for the returned messages without changing the overall queue timeout.
+For more information, see the [best practices in the Processing messages](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/working-with-messages.html#processing-messages-timely-manner) in a timely manner section.

+> !
+Important
+>
+>The maximum visibility timeout is 12 hours from the time that Amazon SQS receives the ReceiveMessage request.
+Extending the visibility timeout does not reset the 12 hour maximum.
+>
+>it will likely fail (more than 12 hour).
+>
+> If your consumer needs longer than 12 hours, consider using Step Functions.

+### Changing the visibility timeout for a message
+You can shorten or extend a message's visibility by specifying a new timeout value using the `ChangeMessageVisibility` action.

+For example, if the default timeout for a queue is 60 seconds, 15 seconds have elapsed since you received the message, and you send a `ChangeMessageVisibility` call with `VisibilityTimeout` set to 10 seconds, the 10 seconds begin to count from the time that you make the `ChangeMessageVisibility` call.
+Thus, any attempt to change the visibility timeout or to delete that message 10 seconds after you initially change the visibility timeout (a total of 25 seconds) might result in an error.

+> Note
+>
+>The new timeout period takes effect from the time you call the ChangeMessageVisibility action.
+In addition, the new timeout period applies only to the particular receipt of the message.
+ChangeMessageVisibility doesn't affect the timeout of later receipts of the message or later queues.

+### Terminating the visibility timeout for a message

+When you receive a message from a queue, you might find that you actually don't want to process and delete that message.
+Amazon SQS allows you to terminate the visibility timeout for a specific message.
+This makes the message immediately visible to other components in the system and available for processing.

+To terminate a message's visibility timeout after calling ReceiveMessage, call `ChangeMessageVisibility` with `VisibilityTimeout` set to 0 seconds.

 ### Consuming messages using long polling

 When the wait time for the `ReceiveMessage` API action is greater than 0, long polling is in effect.
 The maximum long polling wait time is 20 seconds.
 Long polling helps reduce the cost of using Amazon SQS by eliminating the number of empty responses (when there are no messages available for a `ReceiveMessage` request) and false empty responses (when messages are available but aren't included in a response).
 For information about enabling long polling for a new or existing queue using the Amazon SQS console, see the [Configuring queue parameters](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-queue-parameters.html) (console).
 For best practices, see [Setting up long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/working-with-messages.html#setting-up-long-polling).